 Canta Arya School for Strings is a Registered Charity located in Kingston, Ontario.

-Throughout the year, students have the opportunity to perform in solo recitals, gala group concerts, masterclasses, workshops and retirement home recitals.
+In addition to weekly lessons, students have the opportunity to perform in solo recitals, gala group concerts, masterclasses, workshops and community recitals including those held at Providence Manor.

-The school’s acclaimed senior ensemble, Canta Arya Strings, has performed extensively throughout Ontario including performances in Ottawa, at Roy Thomson Hall in Toronto, for her Imperial Highness, the Princess Magaba of Japan, at the Westben Festival and the Kiwanis Festival.
-This past season, Canta Arya students have presented concerts at various retirement homes and schools as well as at the KCCR Lobby Concert series at KGH.
+The school’s acclaimed senior ensemble, Canta Arya Strings, has performed extensively throughout Ontario including performances in Ottawa, at Roy Thomson Hall in Toronto, at the Westben Festival and yearly at the Kiwanis Festival.
+In 2016, Canta Arya senior students made Kingston history as part of the Performance Ensemble of Canada’s five city tour of China.